-There are more ways you can secure your door glass.
+There are multiple ways you can secure your door glass.
 One obvious solution is installing a steel security grille.
 Many people don’t like grilles and bars because they look ugly.
 However, they don’t have to be unsightly, there are many decorative security grilles available at the stores (you can also have a custom one made).

 One major advantage of security grilles is that they also serve as a great visual deterrent.

-If you want to burglar-proof your whole home (and not just the doors), make sure you check out these simple DIY home security hacks.
+By the way, if you want to burglar-proof your whole home (and not just the doors), make sure you check out these simple DIY home security hacks.

 Standard door chains are pretty popular but they usually don’t provide any substantial protection against force attacks.
 If you want to secure your door from being kicked in, install a strike plate lock instead of a standard door chain.

 A strike plate lock can withstand over 50 full force kicks.
 Just for comparison, a standard door chain will break after a few kicks.

-If you want to reinforce your door from the inside, installing a door barricade is one of the best solutions.
+Another powerful way of reinforcing your door from the inside is to install a door barricade.
 Its major advantage is that it doesn’t rely on the sturdiness of your door, instead, it uses the strength of the floor.

 There are different models on the market and all of them can be installed rather easily and quickly.
 If you want to open the door you just have to slide the barrier out of its base plate.
 It can be done with a single motion, so it’s really simple.

-I suggest you have a look at Nightlock door barricade, it’s pretty reliable.
+I suggest you have a look at the Nightlock door barricade, it’s pretty reliable.
 Certain types of door barricades can also be used for double entry doors (or French doors).

 Watch this video to see how door barricades work in real life:

 To further enhance security, you can also add a keyless door reinforcement lock or sash jammers to your door.

-This is one of the most secure solutions out there to burglar proof your front door from the inside.
+This is one of the most secure solutions out there to burglar-proof your front door from the inside.
 A steel horizontal security bar is extremely durable and withstands really high forces, so it definitely protects your door from kick-ins.

-Its installation is fast and straightforward: you can fix it with two lag bolts that go into the jack studs near the door frame that are part of the wall.
-If you want to secure your door you just have to slide the slots of the bar over the lag bolts.
+Installation in most cases is fast and straightforward: you can fix most models with two lag bolts that go into the jack studs near the door frame that are part of the wall.
+If you want to secure your door you just have to slide the slots of the bar over the lag bolts or secure the ends of the bar to the brackets, depending on the model.
 That’s it.
-It’s in place and your door now is kick proof.
+It’s in place and your door now is kick-proof.

 One major advantage of a horizontal security bar is that fixing is totally independent of the door and the door jamb.
-So even if the burglars destroy your deadbolt, hinges or the door frame, they still won’t be able to get into your home.
+So even if the burglars destroy your deadbolt, hinges, or door frame, they still won’t be able to get into your home.
 It’s a highly reliable solution against forced entries.